 Yes.
 However, we recommend that you speak to the International Office first.

-Usually you will be notified approximately 4 to 6 weeks after the committee session at the end of the application period.
+Usually you will be notified approximately 6 to 8 weeks after the end of the application period.

-As a grant holder you are obliged to promote the University of Oldenburg in the host country and at the host university.
+As a PROMOS scholar you are obliged to promote the University of Oldenburg in your host country and at the host university.
 For this purpose, you will receive a marketing package including information material.
 Also you will be asked to submit a report of your experiences after your stay abroad, which may (if permitted) be shared with other students to motivate as many students as possible to study abroad.